akeyel/HI_WRF/README.md

 - Need to process 3D data to look at surface water interception
   * Waiting on an external hard-drive for this

-- Need to look into using Python to convert rasters from Lambert projection to WGS84

-- Need to look into options for making data available to GIS users